 Because this is an automation process, the initial reaction of stakeholders may be to include in the process primarily technical staff who understand software development.
 It is very important to have a broad stakeholder group that includes logisticians, planners, managers, and IT staff, especially during the early stages of planning.
 Levels of knowledge, both about logistics processes and about software or technology design, will vary greatly among the participants.
 One way to help ensure that all stakeholders - regardless of technology knowledge or expertise - are able to contribute is to involve a business analyst in the planning process.
 A business analyst is someone who is trained to understand programmatic needs and processes and translate them into language understood by software developers.
-Identifying and involving someone with this skill set as a facilitator early in the planning process.
+Identifying and involving someone with this skill set as a facilitator early in the planning process can improve communication among stakeholders and improve the quality and outcome of the planning process.